CartoDB/carto-vl/docs/guides/09-interactivity-events.md

 map.on('move', displayCenter);
 ```

-**Note:**
-Check the console after loading your file in the browser, to see the first message: 'Map has loaded'.
-Then, interact with the map control and see the updated values for center & zoom.
-You can check Mapbox [Map reference](https://www.mapbox.com/mapbox-gl-js/api/#map) for more information on map events.
+To see the "reactions" (callback functions) to each map event above, open your file in a browser and then open the console through the browser's developer tools.
+Once the map loads you will see the first message: 'Map has loaded!'.
+Next, with the console still open, use the zoom controls to interact with the map and watch as the values for `Center:` and `Zoom:` update.

-The result should look like this [map](/developers/carto-vl/examples/maps/guides/interactivity/step-1.html).
-Open it, change the extent and read the messages in the console (enable browser _Developer tools_):
+For more information on Mapbox GL JS map events see their [Map reference](https://www.mapbox.com/mapbox-gl-js/api/#map).

 ### Layer events
+In the previous section you saw how to add _map events_ once you have a basemap added.
+In this section, we will look at how to listen to _layer events_ with CARTO VL.

-Once you have your basemap, you can start to work with your layers.
-And all [carto.Layer](/developers/carto-vl/reference/#cartolayer) objects have two events to listen to: `loaded` and `updated`.
+All [carto.Layer](/developers/carto-vl/reference/#cartolayer) objects have two events you can listen to: _`loaded`_ and _`updated`_.

+#### Loaded event

-The use of the `loaded` event is pretty common, due to the fact that in most cases you need to load the data from an external server and that can take some time.
+The use of the `loaded` event is pretty common due to the fact that in most cases, you will load data from an external server and depending on where it is coming from, that could take time.

-Add this to your code to create a layer as usual, and add it to your map:
+Add this to your code to create a CARTO VL layer of populated places and add it to your map:
 ```js
 carto.setDefaultAuth({ username: 'cartovl', apiKey: 'default_public' });
 const source = new carto.source.Dataset('populated_places');